Risk-Sensitive Reinforcement Learning with Exponential Criteria: Conclusion

 \section{Conclusion}

-Risk-sensitive reinforcement learning algorithms are receiving increasing attention as robust and sample efficient algorithms which can lead to better performance compared to their risk-neutral counterparts.
-We introduce a new family of risk-sensitive reinforcement learning algorithms, building upon the well-studied properties of exponential criteria in risk-sensitive control.
-We introduce a risk-sensitive policy gradient theorem and develop a risk-sensitive temporal-difference value function approximation, which is based on a multiplicative Bellman equation.
-We use these results to propose a risk-sensitive Monte Carlo Policy Gradient algorithm and a risk-sensitive online (temporal-difference) Actor-Critic algorithm.
-Simulated experiments support our theoretical analysis and suggest that the use of the exponential criteria reduces the variance of the learning process and the agent's policy, introducing robustness with respect to model perturbations, suggesting suitability in real-life applications.
+Risk-sensitive reinforcement learning algorithms are receiving increasing attention in an endeavor to construct robust and sample-efficient algorithms which can lead to increased performance compared to their risk-neutral counterparts.
+We formulate a risk-sensitive reinforcement learning approach as an optimization problem with respect to a modified objective based on exponential criteria.
+In particular, we study a model-free risk-sensitive variation of the widely-used Monte Carlo Policy Gradient algorithm, and introduce a novel risk-sensitive online Actor-Critic algorithm based on solving a multiplicative Bellman equation using stochastic approximation updates.
+Analytical results suggest that the use of exponential criteria generalizes commonly used ad-hoc regularization approaches, improves sample efficiency, and introduces robustness with respect to perturbations in the model parameters and the environment.
+The implementation, performance, and robustness properties of the proposed methods are evaluated in simulated experiments, and suggest suitability for real-life applications where learning in simulation is followed by transferring the learned policies to real agents in noisy environments.